-Chicken Chettinad curry is a delicious South Indian curry that is cooked in a spice paste made with coconut, black pepper, curry leaves.
+Chicken Chettinad curry is a delicious South Indian curry.
+Chicken is cooked in a spice paste made with coconut, black pepper, curry leaves.
 Get ready to be transported to the palm groves and verdant paddy fields of Chettinad!

 This recipe was first published in April 2017 and has been updated with new instructions and images